rohberg/rohberg.volto/README.rst

 --------

 - KeywordsVocabulary
-- permission to give access to SiteAdmin rohberg.igib.SiteAdminStuff
+- permission to give access to SiteAdmin rohberg.volto.SiteAdminStuff
 -